elnelsonperez/kendo-grid-parser/README.md

 Further configuration options could be provided upon request.

-##Motivation
+## Motivation
-I decided to make this a package to reuse between my projects as I deal with Kendo Grid and Laravel often enough, and figured it would be useful to someone else.
+I pulled this code from another project to reuse between projects as I deal with Kendo Grid and Laravel often enough, and figured it would be useful to someone else.